NovemberJuliett/CocaCola/README.md

-# Mentions VK
+# VK Mentions

-This script helps to receive statistics by some word or words mention in social network VKontakte (for example how often people talk about Coca-Cola.
+This script extracts VKontakte statistics for specified keywords, enabling you to monitor discussions.
-You can choose the period for what you need the statistics.
+You can customize the time period for analysis.

 ## How to install

 Python3 should be already installed.
-Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
+Use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
 ```
 pip install -r requirements.txt
 ```